Why Short Posts Beat Long Form Content

 - Some of the most successful writers like Seth Godin post really short articles, sometimes as short as aphorisms.
 The less fluff and the more message the better.

 I know I just failed to practice what I preach but I’m still learning.
 I plan to shorten my postings in future again.

 When I started out in blogging in 2003 most postings were as long as social media updates are today.
-One sentence – sometime snot even that – was the norm.
-Adding a link was not even the norm.
+One sentence – sometimes not even that – was the norm.
+Adding a link was not even common yet.